-In the Publisher Actions chapter on page 43, we'll enhance this page layout with special actions we've created just for our mobile technicians.
+In the Actions chapter, we'll enhance this page layout with special actions we've created just for our mobile technicians.
 But for now, let's go over some recommendations for paring down existing page layouts to make them more mobile friendly.